hsynercn/tutorials-all-paths/Udemy/Node.js, Express, MongoDB & More: The Complete Bootcamp 2023/Section 10: Authentication, Authorization and Security.md

   //4) Check if user changed password after the JWT was issued if (currentUser.changedPasswordAfter(decoded.iat)) {
     return next(
-      new AppError('User recently changed password!
-Please log in again.', 401) );
+      new AppError("User recently changed password!
+Please log in again.", 401) );
   }